-Moving can be a stressful process for us humans, and it can be doubly stressful for our furry friends.
+Moving can be a stressful process for us humans and our children, and it can be doubly stressful for our furry friends.
 Dogs thrive on routine, and the entire moving process is a break from what your dog knows and expects.
 Consider these five things to make sure the move is as painless as possible for your faithful companion.

 1. Home Hunting